jchampemont/awesome-lightweights/README.md

-# Awesome-Implementation
+# Awesome-Implementations

-This is a list of Open Source implementation of various protocols and technologies.
+This is a list of Open Source implementations of various protocols and technologies.
 Those implementations should strive to be lightweight and easily readable.

 ## Blockchain
 - [Naivechain](https://github.com/lhartikk/naivechain) a blockchain in 200 lines of code. `Apache` `Javascript`